0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I've been beaten to a pulp
 ```

 These opening lines immediately dismantle the fragile fantasy of the bridge.
-Part III confronts the narrator with the brutal reality of physical violence.
+Part 3 confronts the narrator with the brutal reality of physical violence.
 The blunt confession confirms that their earlier apprehension was wholly justified.
 The relationship he chose to return to has left them utterly broken.
 Their subsequent plea, "Wake me up when it's time to go," functions as a desperate act of dissociation.
 He does not ask to leave immediately, but instead requests to remain unconscious until the danger has passed.
 This is not a call for active rescue, but a surrender to passivity as they wait numbly for the abuse to run its course so he can finally escape.

 ```ad-quote
 title: **dish rags**: 3:O:3-4